mosadd1X/novelforge-ai/docs/quick-start.md

 ```

 You can generate all books in one session or return later to continue the series.

+### Step 7: Zip Your Series (Optional)

+Once you have generated multiple books in your series, you can create a zip archive for easy sharing:

+1. From the series management menu, select "Zip Series Books"
+2. Choose which file formats to include (EPUB only, all ebook formats, or everything)
+3. Select where to save the zip file (series directory, Desktop, Downloads, or custom location)
+4. Enter a filename for the zip archive
+5. The system will create a compressed archive with all your books organized in folders

+The zip file will contain:
+- Series information file
+- Each book in its own numbered folder (Book_01, Book_02, etc.)
+- All selected file formats for each book

+This makes it easy to share your complete series with others or backup your work.

 ## Using Book and Series Ideas